-- 2.3.1 Except for projects undertaken by R&D Centres set up under the ITF and designated local public research institutes1, the lead applicant should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
-155) specifically for processing all receipts and payments of each project. - 2.3.2 Unless otherwise specified in the project agreements, all interest income generated in the project bank account should be credited to the project account and returned to the Government upon completion of the project or termination of the project agreement.
+2.3.1 The lead applicant, viz.
+R&D Centres or designated local public research institutes2, should open a separate risk-free interest-bearing bank account (project bank account) with a licensed bank registered under the Banking Ordinance (Cap.
+155) under its name specifically for processing all receipts and payments of all ITF projects, and assign a unique account code specifically for processing all receipts and payments of each project.